ches/scala-project.g8/README.md

   - Minimal build configuration, the only declared dependency is ScalaTest.
 I'll accept a pull request for a specs2 branch if you insist :-)
   - Shallow SBT-style `src` layout, no deep package hierarchy directories.
-  - Prompts for Scala version, defaulting to latest release (well, coming soon in giter8 0.6.7).
+  - Prompts for Scala version, defaulting to latest release.

 That's all so far :-)